HSS Column Splices

 Side Plate Splice

 The side plate splice makes use of direct bearing of the upper column on the lower column to transfer the axial compression.
 The side plates at the column walls transfer the remaining loads and serve as guides to ensure alignment, therefore, column segments on each side of the splice must have the same nominal size.
 The side plates are shop attached to the lower column with either welds or bolts and can be located on either the inside or outside of the column walls.
 The upper column is attached to the side plates in the field with either bolts or fillet welds.
 The field bolting option is limited because standard bolt installation requires access to both sides of the bolt which in this case is not possible.
-Therefore, proprietary blind bolts must be used which allow installation with access to one side only.
+Therefore, proprietary blind structural fastener solutions must be used which allow installation with access to one side only.

 The transfer of axial compression from the upper to lower column segments appears to be straight forward, especially with the alignment plates ensuring direct bearing.
 However, the intricacies in the geometry of the HSS section warrant a closer look at the bearing strength.
 Using Equation J7-1 in the AISC 360-16 (AISC, 2016), the important variable for this case is the projected area in bearing, Apb.
 The bearing area becomes critical when the two column segments have different thicknesses because the corner bending radius in HSS sections varies based on the thickness.
 A thin HSS section has a small corner radius which means that when it is sitting on a thicker HSS section with a larger corner it is possible that the corners of the thinner section may extend beyond the thicker column.
 Since the corners do not align, the actual bearing area is less than the area of the full HSS section and must be checked closely.